mckennatim/boggedbus/README.md

 * re-routing

 ### Datasets
-This project uses the Hubhacks2 data provided by the MBTA .
+This project uses the Hubhacks2 data provided by the MBTA and combines it with schedule and shape data and the google map API v3.0 .

 ###Technologies
 GeoJSON, Postgresql, PostGis, NodeJS  Nginx , Javascript, AngularJS, MongoDB, mapsAP!3